Invarion/invarion-docs/docs/rapidplan/the-tools-palette/road-tools/the-road-tool/drawing-a-road.md

 ### Keeping Sections straight

 A simple trick allows you to draw perfectly straight roads.
-By holding **SHIFT**, RapidPlan will make sure that each control point is placed in a perfectly straight line.
+By holding **Shift**, RapidPlan will make sure that each control point is placed in a perfectly straight line.

 ### Setting the number of Lanes on the Carriageway